The Diversity Committee within the Student

 North Middle School Mentor Program

 In the fall semester, mentors accompanied 7th Grade Urban Advantage students on field trips to the Denver Botanic Gardens, Museum of Nature and Science, and the Denver Zoo.
 The 7th grade students selected science research projects on a topic that was relevant to one of their field trips.
-In the spring semester, mentors will help students complete their research projects and create colorful informative posters.
+In the spring semester, mentors helped students complete their research projects and create colorful informative posters.

 Children's Hospital Valentine Craft Day